campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 So, since the colony system in XC3 is lackluster, what about these "Item Containers"?
 At least players are rewarded with sweet loot, right?

 Not exactly.
-These containers dispense <text-with-tooltip :tooltip="'I recently became aware that in section A, subsection B, article 12 of the Geneva Convention, all games must have crafting systems, regardless of whether the system is fun.'">crafting materials</text-with-tooltip>, gemstones, and gold, each one being completely useless in its own way:
+These containers dispense <text-with-tooltip :tooltip="'Ugh, why must every game have a crafting system.
+I suspect that it helps in padding a game\'s runtime.'">crafting materials</text-with-tooltip>, gemstones, and gold, each one being completely useless in its own way:

 - the requirements for crafting are so random and arbitrary that the chances of actually getting something useful is incredibly slim.
 - The amount of gemstones that a player need is actually capped to the couple hundreds.
 I reached the max amount after about 30 hours, so every subsequent gemstone I found was unceremoniously auto-sold.